Construction Adjudication Solicitors

 What is the adjudication process for construction disputes?

 Once a dispute has been established, the adjudication process will be as follows:

 - The referring party will serve a Notice of Adjudication on the responding party, setting out a brief description of the nature of the dispute and the remedy sought.

-- Within 7 days of serving the Notice of Adjudication, the referring party will need have appointed an adjudicator.
-The identity of the adjudicator may be agreed between the parties, or the referrer can apply to the relevant adjudicator nominated body.
+- Within 7 days of serving the Notice of Adjudication, the referring party will need to appoint an adjudicator.
+The identity of the adjudicator may be agreed between the parties, or the referrer can apply to the relevant adjudicator nominating body.

-- Within 7 days of serving the Notice of Adjudication, the referring party must also serve its Referral Notice on the responding party and the appointed adjudicator.
-It is the Referral Notice that sets out in detail the referring party’s claim and will accompanied by any documentary evidence that the referring party wishes to rely on (including witness statements and any expert reports).
+- Within 7 days of serving the Notice of Adjudication, the referring party must serve its Referral Notice on the responding party and the appointed adjudicator.
+The Referral Notice sets out, in detail, the referring party’s claim and must be accompanied by any documentary evidence that the referring party wishes to rely on (including witness statements and any expert reports).

-- Subject to any agreeable extensions, the adjudicator’s decision must be made within 28 days of service of the Referral Notice.
-Typically, the adjudicator will require the responding party to submit any response to the Referral Notice within 7 days and provide the referring party 7 days thereafter to submit any reply to the responding party’s response.
-The responding party can request additional time, but there is no guarantee that the adjudicator will grant further time.
+- The adjudicator’s decision must be made within 28 days of service of the Referral Notice.
+This period can be extended by a further 14 days if the referring party agrees, or can be extended further if both parties agree.
+Depending on the size of the Referral Notice, the adjudicator will typically require the responding party to submit any response to the Referral Notice within 7 days and provide the referring party 7 days thereafter to submit any reply to the responding party’s response.
+The parties can request additional time, but there is no guarantee that the adjudicator will grant further time.